angular/angular/aio/content/guide/upgrade.md

 ## Using the Unified Angular Location Service

-AngularJS and Angular both have separate routers for configuration, handling navigation, encoding and decoding URLs, redirects, and interacting with browser APIs.
-When migrating from AngularJS to Angular, you have the option of running both routers to handle navigating in different parts of your application.
-As you are migrating from AngularJS, you want to take advantage of new APIs, and move as much of this functionality to Angular.
+In AngularJS, the [$location service](https://docs.angularjs.org/api/ng/service/$location) handles all routing configuration and navigation, encoding and decoding of URLS, redirects, and interactions with browser APIs.
+Angular uses its own underlying `Location` service for all of these tasks.

-To aid in your migration from AngularJS to Angular, a unified location service is provided to shift the routing responsibility previously handled by the [$location service](https://docs.angularjs.org/api/ng/service/$location) in AngularJS to Angular.
+When you migrate from AngularJS to Angular you will want to move as much responsibility as possible to Angular, so that you can take advantage of new APIs.
+To help with the transition, Angular provides the `LocationUpgradeModule`.
+This module enables a _unified_ location service that shifts responsibilities from the AngularJS `$location` service to the Angular `Location` service.

 To use the `LocationUpgradeModule`, import the symbol from `@angular/common/upgrade` and add it to your `AppModule` imports using the static `LocationUpgradeModule.config()` method.